ryansobol/plow/README.markdown

 REPORTING ISSUES
 ----------------

+Is Plow not behaving like you expect it should?
+Please forgive me!
+Would you take a moment to shed light on my negligence over at the [Issue Tracker](http://github.com/ryansobol/plow/issues)?

-You found a bug or a problem when using plow?
-Great!
-Please use the [Issue Tracker](http://github.com/ryansobol/plow/issues) to shed light on your issue.
-Thank you for taking the time to help improve plow!
+Thank you, in advance, for taking the time to help improve Plow.

 CONTRIBUTING
 ------------